hmhuy2000/SIM-RL/README.md

 1. [CUP](https://arxiv.org/abs/2209.07089) (Joshua Achiam et al., 2017)
 1. [CPO](https://proceedings.mlr.press/v70/achiam17a) (Yang et al., 2022)

-For a fair comparison, we use the same hyper-parameters for all environments which can be found on the paper appendex section.
-To perfer the hyper-parameters, please access to the [Parameters](Parameters) and script bash files.
+To ensure a fair comparison, we utilize the same hyperparameters across all environments, which can be found in the paper's appendix section.
+To access and refer to the hyperparameters, please access to the [Parameters](Parameters) and script bash files.
 All the experiments are listed in [Plot_figures](Plot_figures).
-More details are available in that folder.
+For additional specifics, kindly refer to that particular folder.

 ## Conclusion